 The Flo and Phil Jones Hospice House

-The Flo and Phil Jones Hospice House, 1148 E. Matthews Avenue in Jonesboro, is the first and only residential care facility for hospice patients in Northeast Arkansas, named in honor of the couple who dedicated their lives to service of others and tirelessly advocated for hospice care in this region.
+The Flo and Phil Jones Hospice House located at 1148 Matthews Ave. in Jonesboro, is the first and only residential care facility for hospice patients in Northeast Arkansas.
+Named in honor of the couple who dedicated the their lives to service of others and tirelessly advocated for hospice care in this region.

 To qualify as residents, patients must be enrolled in the services of St. Bernards Hospice.
 To enroll, patients must be diagnosed with a life-limiting illness, have exhausted curative treatment and received a prognosis of approximately six months.